Alexander Waters, Director, New Product Development & Innovation, Kinesso

 From the very beginning the initiative was designed to say to the entire organization that even though there are specific teams within Kinesso that look after innovation, it should be everyone’s responsibility and task to innovate.
-We termed this thought the Culture of Innovation with TheEngine+ its core driver.
-From its very beginnings when it was sent out to the wider business in April, the forum spread the message that we are wanting our employees – the people who are on the tools day in day out – to be the drivers of what the business will invest in moving forward.
+We termed this thought the Culture of Innovation with TheEngine+ as its core driver.

 The response for the first year was extremely exciting, with a healthy number of entries from all across the country and all three business units.
 (Acxiom, Kinesso and Matterkind) getting involved.
 Fast forward to Pitch day, we had over 500 eager viewers watching the five teams pitch their idea to a very senior panel of investors, with the event an absolute hit and the in-flood of positive messages after was rewarding.

 The event was so successful that next year we have been tasked to make it bigger and better, and cross international shores to all markets around the world.
 That alone is a huge task, but the IPG board also requested we make this an IPG initiative and invite all IPG companies to participate.
 The culture is growing within the business and its employees are seeing that their voices are heard and their ideas can be invested in, which is exactly what the program was designed to do.
 Next year we will keep going and pushing this culture of innovation to find exciting new ideas.